andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

     <figcaption>Or, how to make this happen with your gmail data.
 The entirety of the code used for this post <b><a href="https://github.com/andreykurenkov/emailinsight/tree/master/pyScripts">can be found here</a></b>. </figcaption>
 </figure>

-I have always been fond of school projects that actually trust me to have interest in what I am learning.
-Sadly, most undergraduate school assignments don't, but there are those rare projects that require the student to engage with what they are learning by partially defining the problem they set out to solve - tasking the student with being creative!
-One of my favorite assignments of this kind was the first project of the Georgia Tech Intro to Machine Learning class, and provided me with an excuse to do something I consider very fun: teach a neural net to categoize my emails, as I did with [EmailFiler](http://www.andreykurenkov.com/projects/hacks/email-filer/).

 #EmailFiler V1
+One of my favorite small projects, [EmailFiler](http://www.andreykurenkov.com/projects/hacks/email-filer/), was motivated by a school assignment for Georgia Tech's Intro to Machine Learning class.
 Basically, the assignment was to pick some datasets, throw a bunch of supervised learning algorithms at them, and analyze the results.
 But here's the thing: we could make our own datasets if we so chose.
 And so choose I did - to export my gmail data and explore the feasibility of machine-learned email categorization.

 See, I learned long ago that it's often best to keep emails around in case there is randomly some need to refer back to them in the future.
 But, I also learned that I can't help but strive for the ideal of the empty inbox (hopeless as that may be).
 So, years ago I started categorizing my emails into about a dozen folders within gmail, and by the point I took the machine learning class I had many thousands of emails spread across these categories.
-It seemed like a great application of ML to make a classifier that could suggest a single category for each email in the inbox for one-click organizing of it.
+It seemed like a great application of ML to make a classifier that could suggest a single category for each email in the inbox, so there could be a button by each email in the inbox for quickly putting into the correct category.

 <figure>
     <img class="postimageactual" src="{{ site.url }}/writing/images/2016-1-13-neural-net-categorize-my-email/1-emailscategories.png" alt="Emails categories"/>
     <figcaption>The set of categories and email counts I worked with at the time</figcaption>
 </figure>

-Well, I had my input data, the emails, and my labels, the categories, and even a nice button to export all the data in .mbox format - easy right?
+Well, I had my inputs, the emails, and my outputs, the categories, and even a nice button to easily export all that data in a nice format - easy right?
 Not so fast.
-Though I was not exactly striving for full NLP text comprehension, I still wanted to learn using email text and metadata, and at first did not really know how to convert this data into nice a machine-learnable dataset.
-The simple answer to this, as any person who has taken NLP can quickly point out, is to use a Bag of Words approach.
-This is about as simple an approach as you can take with text classification - just find what the most common N words in all the text instances are, and then create binary features for each word such that a feature has a value of 1 for an instance of text if it contains the word, and a 0 otherwise.
-I did this for the top 500 words in all my emails, and separately for the top 20 senders of the emails (since in some cases the sender should correlate strongly with the category , such as the sender being my research adviser and the category 'research'), and for the top 5 domains the email was sent from (since a few like piazza and gatech.edu would be strongly indicative for categories like 'TA' and 'academic').
+Though I was not exactly striving for full text comprehension, I still wanted to learn using email text and metadata, and at first did not really know how to convert this data into a nice machine-learnable dataset.
+As any person who has studied Natural Language Processing can quickly point out, one easy approach is to use Bag of Words features.
+This is about as simple an approach as you can take with text classification - just find what the most common N words in all the text instances are, and then create binary features for each word (meaning a feature that has a value of 1 for an instance of text if it contains the word, and a 0 otherwise).

+I did this for a bunch of words found in all my emails, and also for the top 20 senders of the emails (since in some cases the sender should correlate strongly with the category, such as the sender being my research adviser and the category 'research'), and for the top 5 domains the email was sent from (since a few domans like @gatech.edu would be strongly indicative for categories like 'TA' and 'academic').
 So, after an hour or so of writing [mbox parsing code](https://github.com/andreykurenkov/emailinsight/blob/master/pyScripts/mboxConvert.py) I ended up with the function that output my actual dataset as a csv; looking over it may clarify how simple these features really were:

 {% highlight python %}
 #...bunch of parsing code above this